|My single-lever PCB keyer.|

 A single-lever paddle is also easy to make yourself, much easier than a dual-lever paddle.
 I made one from printed circuit board based on the paddles of KI6SN.
 That design was a modified version of the miniature single-lever paddle of NB6M.
 I made it just to try the concept before I move on and eventually buy one.
 But the homemade one was surprisingly good to use, so I might stay with it for a while.
 The nice thing is that the single-lever couldn't care less if your keyer is set up for iambic A og B. Neither if the keyer does the ultimatic mode which I promoted recently (Is the ultimatic Morse keyer really that efficient?)

-There should be freedom in choice of paddle, so everyone should find what suits best regardless of what is the current fashion or what it is that is considered to be 'best'.
+I am promoting freedom in choice of paddle, so everyone should find what suits best regardless of what is the current fashion or what it is that is considered to be 'best'.
 So whether you are a newcomer who struggle with learning to send properly with an iambic keyer, or an oldtimer who keep using the dual-lever as if it is a single-lever paddle, feel free to change to a single-lever paddle.
 I am sure you will notice a reduced error rate.

 The question for me is what "real" single-lever key I should upgrade to, they all look attractive: Begali, Bencher, Bushwhacker, Hi-Mound, Kent, K8RA, N3ZN, Scheunemann, UR5CDX, Vibroplex, ...